-This article is part of a detailed article series aimed at helping small business owners grow and succeed online with the WordPress content publishing platform.
+This article is part of a comprehensive multi-part article series designed to help small business owners grow and succeed online.

-In this blog post, you will learn some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.
+In this article, you will learn a number of facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of businesses use WordPress today.

-- WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 22 out of every hundred new domains registered in the U.S. are for installing a new WordPress website.
+- 22 out of every one hundred new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are well over 60 million installations of WordPress worldwide.
-This number grows significantly everyday.
+- There are over sixty million installations of WordPress worldwide.
+This number grows every day.

 - WordPress sites around the world publish an average of 24 posts per second.